About Tableau Pulse

 Tableau Pulse goals

 Create a goal in Tableau Pulse to track a metric’s progress toward the goal.
 After a goal is created, you’ll see your progress toward that goal in your Tableau Pulse digests and on your Tableau Pulse home page.
-For more information, see Set Manual Goals with Tableau Pulse.
+For more information, see Set Manual Goals and Thresholds with Tableau Pulse.

 Tableau Pulse improved Ask experience for exploring insights